Skin tension

 Folds on an adult wrist

 Observe how cutaneous folds already clamp the skin of a baby's wrist.
-As the folds get more numerous with age, they tighten their grip on what is beneath them, making the skin hard and tense.
+As the folds get more numerous with age, they tighten their grip on whatever lies beneath them, making the skin hard and tense.

-Most folds are not obviously visible, but you can deduce their presence by the tension and hardness they cause.
+Most folds are not obviously visible, or not visible at all, but you can deduce their presence by the tension and hardness they cause.

 Rubber bands around wrist